 - A. Parking Placement.
 All off-street parking for uses in the SB District, Mixed-Use Districts, and for multi-family buildings shall be located to the side or the rear, or internal to the site. - B. On-Street Parking Exemption.
 For commercial and mixed-use buildings in the Mixed Use Districts, on-street parking spaces along the front property line shall be counted toward the number of parking spaces required for the use in that building (except where there are driveway curb cuts).
-However, this shall not apply to residential use parking requirements. - C. Residential Off-Street Parking.
+On-site parking requirements shall be required and not exempt for residential use or uses requiring overnight occupancy such as hotels and bed and breakfasts. - C. Residential Off-Street Parking.
 Access lanes and off-street parking areas shall be located at the rear of residential buildings, townhouses and multi-family buildings. - D. Garages and Storage.
 Parking garages or other buildings intended for the storage of four (4) or more vehicles shall be located at the rear of parcels and be accessed from rear alleys or lanes. - E. Computing Required Spaces.
 In determining the minimum required number of off-street parking spaces, the following instructions shall apply: - 1.
 Determining Floor Area.
 Off-street parking requirements shall be calculated based on usable floor area (UFA) of the use to which the parking is accessory, or as otherwise provided in Table 10-3. - 2.
 Fractions.
 If the calculation of required parking spaces results in a fraction, the fraction shall be considered as being the next unit and counted as one additional space. - 3.
 Public Assembly Seating.
 In sports arenas, churches, and other places of assembly in which patrons occupy benches, pews, or similar seating facilities, each 24 inches of such seating shall be counted as one seat for the purpose of determining requirements. - 4.
 Determining Parking Requirements for Unlisted Uses.
 For uses not specified in Table 10-3, the minimum number of required parking spaces shall be determined by the Administrator, on the basis of requirements for similar uses, the square footage of the use, and the relationship between the size of the use and the number of persons served or employed. - F. Minimum Number of Off-Street Parking Spaces.
 Unless shared, reduced, or deferred in accordance with this article, uses shall have a minimum parking count in accordance with Table 10-3.